 Gmail has more than 1.5 billion users.
 Are you one of them?
-If yes, you may find this post quite interesting, because today I will focus on a bunch of handy Gmail tips that you could also use in cold email outreach.
+If yes, you may find this post quite interesting, because today I will focus on a bunch of handy G Suite tips for cold email outreach.

 In simple words, an email alias is an alternative email address for the same email account.
 Think of an email alias as a nickname to your primary email address, that you could use interchangeably, depending on the circumstances.